 As to why the Hawks were in town for such a short amount of time, Barbera helps tell the story: “In 1953, the Braves (Milwaukee's first Major League Baseball team) came to town, and now there was a team here that was diverting people’s attention.”

 He says that the owner Ben Kerner was looking for bigger opportunities, so the team was moved to St. Louis and eventually Atlanta, where they continue to play today.

 So, what was it like to attend a Milwaukee Hawks game?

 Basketball fan Joel Been knows, he went to a game at what was then the Milwaukee Arena on 4th and Kilbourn.
 (It is now the UW-Milwaukee Panther Arena.)
-He was 12 years old, and it was his first ever basketball game.
+He was 12, and it was his first ever basketball game.

 “The memory of the place was dingy and smoky," Been recalls.
 "I don’t know if that was because of the hot dogs they were preparing or not.
 But it wouldn’t have shocked me that people could have been puffing during the game to add to that kind of ambiance that I recall.”